thiagoboenopatricioluiz/DDM-ANN_Prediction/DDM-ANN_Prediction/Data_in_MRD/Readme.txt

-Input files for running DDM-ANN with Most Recent Data validation.
+Input files for running DDM-ANN with Most Recent Data validation